 Suffering a work injury can be a frustrating and stressful time.
-In addition to the physical and emotional recovery that is necessary, employees often find themselves under financial pressure, as well.
-As they continue to miss work days and the bills continue to arrive, they want to return to work as soon as possible.
-In some cases, employees can go back before full recovery.
-When a doctor approves an employee for light or modified duty, they may be able to perform some job duties.
+Besides the physical and emotional recovery that is necessary, employees often find themselves under financial pressure.
+As they continue to miss work days and the bills continue to arrive, they want to return to work soon.
+Sometimes, employees can go back before full recovery.
+When a doctor approves an employee for light or modified duty, they may perform limited job duties.
 For some, this is an excellent option.
-However, many times, employers cannot offer an employee a less taxing position.
+However, employers often cannot offer an employee a less taxing position.
 In those cases, the employee may find themselves in a difficult position.
 What options exist for those times?

 Modified Job Duties Can Help an Employee Return to Work Faster

-The Ohio Bureau of Workers' Compensation (BWC) does strongly encourage employers, employees, physicians, and case workers to work together to find a way to help injured employees return to work as quickly as possible.
+The Ohio Bureau of Workers' Compensation (BWC) does strongly encourage employers, employees, physicians, and case workers to work together to help injured employees return to work quickly.
 A speedy return, when cleared by a physician, is beneficial to all parties.
-The employer can continue to operate efficiently and effectively, and the employee is able to earn their wages.
-Additionally, many medical professionals promote a prompt return to work to aid in the healing and rehabilitation of many types of injuries.
+The employer can continue to operate efficiently and effectively, and the employee can earn their wages.
+And many medical professionals promote a prompt return to work to aid in the healing and rehabilitation of many types of injuries.
 The BWC encourages four return-to-work options if an employee can return in some capacity before full recovery.
 These options, as stated in the BWC’s Handbook for Injured Employees, are:

-- Transitional work – Work that uses real job duties for a specified period of time (typically two or three months) to help you recover enough to return to your original job.
+- Transitional work – Work that uses real job duties for a specified period (typically two or three months) to help you recover enough to return to your original job.

 - Modified work – Work in which obstacles that may keep you from performing your essential job functions are adapted, altered or removed.